2018 South Carolina gubernatorial election

-The 2018 South Carolina gubernatorial election was held on November 6, 2018, to elect the Governor of South Carolina.
-Incumbent Republican Governor Henry McMaster, who took office after Nikki Haley resigned to become U.S. Ambassador to the United Nations, ran for election to a full term.
+The 2018 South Carolina gubernatorial election was held on November 6, 2018, to elect the governor of South Carolina.
+Incumbent Republican governor Henry McMaster, who took office after Nikki Haley resigned to become U.S. Ambassador to the United Nations, ran for election to a full term.
 The primary was held on June 12, with the Democrats nominating State Representative James E. Smith Jr. McMaster failed to win a majority of the vote, and then defeated John Warren in the Republican runoff on June 26.
 In the general election, McMaster defeated Smith, winning election to a full term.

+Republicans won their fifth straight gubernatorial election in the state, their longest such streak in history.